Tacticacti/Metaspeech/README.md

 End-to-end (E2E) testing is a Software testing methodology to test a functional and data application flow consisting of several sub-systems working together from start to end. - [Microsoft](https://microsoft.github.io/code-with-engineering-playbook/automated-testing/e2e-testing/)

-These can be found in the `/graphgadget/tests` folder.
+E2E tests can be found in the `/graphgadget/tests` folder.

 ## ℹ️ About us
 This project was a part of the TU Delft 2023/2024 Software Project.
 The following people were a part of this project: